negregg/seng560/README.md

 one of the input variable is a float, the result will be returned as a float.
 All base tranlation functions (i.e. int2Bin) values are returned as a "string" type.

+* Ensures proper data type on input values.
+If an invalid data type is entered, (i.e. boolean), the function will raise an error.

 * Every function has an associated "unit test" that ensure the accuracy of the function.
 Users may want to execute the unit test code on their own.
 If so,